newrelic-experimental/newrelic-eks-blueprints-addon/README.md

 [![New Relic Experimental header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Experimental.png)](https://opensource.newrelic.com/oss-category/#new-relic-experimental)

-# New Relic AddOn for AWS SSP CDK Platform
+# New Relic AddOn for AWS EKS SSP

-This repository contains the source code for the New Relic AddOn for AWS SSP CDK. `ssp-amazon-eks` is a [CDK](https://aws.amazon.com/cdk/) construct that makes it easy for customers to build and deploy a Shared Services Platform (SSP) on top of [Amazon EKS](https://aws.amazon.com/eks/).
+This repository contains the source code for the New Relic AddOn for AWS EKS Shared Services Platform (SSP). `ssp-amazon-eks` is a [CDK](https://aws.amazon.com/cdk/) construct that makes it easy for customers to build and deploy New Relic's Kubernetes Integration as part of a Shared Services Platform (SSP) on top of [Amazon EKS](https://aws.amazon.com/eks/).

 ## Installation